 Lawrence N. Mondry was the President and Chief Executive Officer of CSK Auto Corporation ("CSK"), a specialty retailer of automotive aftermarket parts, from August 2007 to July 2008.
 Prior to his appointment at CSK, Mr. Mondry served as the Chief Executive Officer of CompUSA Inc. from November 2003 to May 2006.
 Mr. Mondry joined CompUSA in 1990.
-Mr. Mondry has served on the board of Golfsmith, Inc. during the past five years.
-Mr. Mondry is the Chairman of the Board's Governance Committee and Presiding Director.
+Mr. Mondry is the Chairman of the Board's Compensation Committee and Governance Committee.
+He has served on our Board of Directors since 2005.

 Mr. Mondry's experience as the CEO of various retailers has given him expertise in operations, management, finance and corporate development.
-Mr. Mondry's retail expertise is especially relevant to the Company's Lexar and Crucial business.
+Mr. Mondry's retail expertise is especially relevant to our Lexar and Crucial businesses.

-Robert E. Switz is currently Chairman, President and Chief Executive Officer of ADC Tele-communications, Inc. ("ADC"), a supplier of network infrastructure products and services.
-Mr. Switz has been President and Chief Executive Officer of ADC since August 2003 and Chairman since July 2008.
-He has been with ADC since 1994 and prior to his current position, served ADC as Executive Vice President and Chief Financial Officer.
+Robert E. Switz was the Chairman, President and Chief Executive Officer of ADC Telecommunications, Inc., ("ADC"), a supplier of network infrastructure products and services from August 2003 until December 2010, when Tyco Electronics Ltd. acquired ADC.
+Mr. Switz joined ADC in 1994 and throughout his career there held numerous leadership positions.
 Mr. Switz holds an MBA from the University of Bridgeport as well as a degree in Marketing/Economics from Quinnipiac University.
-Mr. Switz currently serves on the Board of Directors for ADC and Broadcom Corporation.
+Mr. Switz also serves on the Board of Directors for Broadcom Corporation, GT Advanced Technologies and Leap Wireless International, Inc. He has served on our Board of Directors since 2006 and was appointed Chairman of the Board in February 2012.

-Mr. Switz' experience as CEO and Chairman of a leading technology company has given him expertise in the technology industry as well business operations, finance, corporate development, corporate governance and management.
+Mr. Switz's experience as CEO and Chairman of a leading technology company has given him expertise in the technology industry as well business operations, finance, corporate development, corporate governance and management.

-There is no family relationship between any director or executive officer of the Company.
+There are no family relationships between any of our directors or executive officers.